No cooking Christmas: where to eat on Xmas and NYE in Auckland - NZ Herald

 Xmas Eve at the Cordis

 If you already have plans for Christmas, sneak out for a little pre-Xmas celebration at the Cordis.
-There'll be plenty of Xmas cheer with a gingerbread castle in the hobby, and a wishing well for donations to the Make A Wish foundation.
+There'll be plenty of Xmas cheer with a gingerbread castle in the lobby, and a wishing well for donations to Shine.

 At Eight restaurant – known for its epic feasting buffet – a 'buffet to table' service is being offered with all the trimmings.
 Expect all the traditional favourites – ham, turkey and duck fat potatoes.
 Finished with Christmas puddings and mince pies.